Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 1. Develop a powerful web presence

-With three of four patients searching online for care options, it’s extremely important to rank well in search results and convey an exceptional first impression.
+With 3 of 4 patients searching online for care options, it’s extremely important to rank well in search results and convey an exceptional first impression.
 Take advantage of every potential outlet to bring your brand, personality, services, and difference to an online audience.

-Across websites, like Google and Yelp, patients find information about you and your practice.
+Across websites like Google and Yelp, patients find information about you and your practice.
 If you don’t claim those profiles as your own, you risk prospective patients encountering unverified, inaccurate business information.
-You also won’t have the opportunity to add photos, discuss your services, or even confirm business hours.
+You also won’t have the opportunity to add photos, discuss your services, or even confirm your business hours.

 This inspires little patient confidence, and inconsistent or incorrect information can hurt your placement in search results.

 To build your web presence, claim your profile across every review website, business, and healthcare directory.
 Google is the world’s largest search engine, with almost a 90% market share.
-An optimized Google Business Profile is the best way to ensure you show up for most internet users seeking what your business offers.
-Go to google.com/business to start building out your profile.
+An optimized Google Business Profile is the best way to ensure you show up for the greatest number of internet users seeking what your business offers.
+Go to google.com/business to start building yours.

-An optimized Google Business Profile give you better search visibility by patients located near you.
-Ensure your profile has the correct information, plus original photos and positive reviews.
+An optimized Google Business Profile gives you better search visibility for patients located near you.
+Ensure your profile has the correct information, original photos, and positive reviews.

 Start to populate your profile with clear, consistent business information.
 At a minimum, provide what’s known as NAP: name, address, and phone number.
 Then add information about your practice and services, photos, and links to your website and online booking tool.